-You should set up your document so that it is easy to update and to archive.
-If you are not using a versioning system, we recommend at last to add the version in the file name and to add a table inside the document to show the current and previous versions.
+You should set up your document so that it is easy to update and archive.
+If you are not using a versioning system (you really should!), we recommend adding the version in the file name and a table inside the document to show the current and previous versions.

 In our example, we probably will require Maria's sign-off, and since the process has been the same for years, there should not be too many surprises.
 Marias sign-off does not mean that the plan is perfect.
 It means you agree that you have enough information and understanding to start working on the project.

 List the people that have collaborated in creating the document.
 It will be useful to record the key people on the business side who know about the process also in the future.

 In our example, we would list ourselves!

 This section is where you will use your analysis skills to describe how the client is handling the process now before you move in and optimize and automate it like a pro.

 - What steps does someone inside the company have to take each time to make this process work?

 - How often is the process executed?